lucascodinglab/uMoE_Training_Neural_Networks_with_uncertain_data/README.md

 ## Citation

-If you use this uMoE implementation in your research or projects, please consider citing our paper [Luttner, L(2023): Training of Neural Networks with Uncertain Data – A Mixture of Experts Approach] for reference.
+If you use this uMoE implementation in your research or projects, please consider citing our paper [Luttner, L. (2023): Training of Neural Networks with Uncertain Data – A Mixture of Experts Approach] for reference.